duongphamcoder/typescript-training/practices/practice-one/README.md

-# Practice One
+# Practice One - ToDo List

 ## Overview

--   This document provides the requirement for TypeScript practice one.
+-   This is an application used to create and help us manage to-dos.
+-   The application will have some basic functions such as:
+    -   Create
+    -   Delete
--   Topics: To-do list
+    -   Update

 ## Technical